“Time is on your side.” Jerry Ragovoy

 If you are managing schedule adherence and you are managing it too strictly and your employee turnover is too high or if your employee satisfaction is too low you might want to think about how much you would save if you were to allow for a little bit of leeway in your conformance goals as a trade-off for lower turnover.

-I invite you to use our free tool at the following link Schedule Adherence Goal Setting to help you calculate the goals for adherence and for conformance that would better suit your environment under a more employee-friendly approach that still ensures you deliver the best customer experience at the lowest cost.
+I invite you to use our free tool Schedule Adherence Goal Setting to help you calculate the goals for adherence and for conformance that would better suit your environment under a more employee-friendly approach that still ensures you deliver the best customer experience at the lowest cost.

 Next topic will be how to wrap this all up in a bow by helping you to ensure accountability from all your employees.